-The Industrial Property Law and the Industrial Property Law Regulations regulate trademarks in Mexico.
+The Industrial Property Law (IP Law) and its Regulations regulate trademarks in Mexico.
 Mexico has acceded to the following international treaties relevant to trademark protection:

-- the Paris Convention for the Protection of Industrial Rights; - the North American Free Trade Agreement; - the Agreement on Trade-Related Aspects of Intellectual Property Rights; - the Madrid Protocol for trademark registration; and - the Trans-Pacific Partnership (TPP).
+- the Paris Convention for the Protection of Industrial Property Rights; - the North American Free Trade Agreement (NAFTA); - the Agreement on Trade-Related Aspects of Intellectual Property Rights; and - the Madrid Protocol for trademark registration.